 Life is busy, and we all get stressed out.
 But since 2016, life has been particularly difficult for liberal women.
-A lot of times, people think they are listening to their wife or their mother or their friend or daughter, but some time take a real chance to sit down, make that mom in your life comfortable, and ask her if she wants to talk about her feelings about having a sexual predator in the White House or worrying about having her rights taken away by a new extreme Supreme Court with a probable sexual assaulter as a new justice.
+A lot of times, people think they are listening to their wife or their mother or their friend or daughter, but at some point, take a real chance to sit down, make that mom in your life comfortable, and ask her if she wants to talk about her feelings about having had a sexual predator in the White House or worrying about having her rights taken away by a new extreme Supreme Court with a probable sexual assaulter as a new justice.

 Listen.
 Ask genuine questions.
 Don't try to fix her problems.
 Just listen and try to empathize.
 You may be surprised what someone so close to you has been holding back and needs to get out.

 7. What Happened by Hillary Rodham Clinton (With New Epilogue)

 Well, after taking some time to walk in the woods, Hillary Clinton turned to book writing.
-Slate magazine calls this book “An engaging, beautifully synthesized page turner.”
-The New York Times said in this “candid and blackly funny” memoir, Hillary Rodham Clinton reveals what she was feeling and thinking at one of the most controversial and shocking presidential elections in history.
+Slate magazine calls this book “An engaging, beautifully synthesized page-turner.”
+The New York Times said in this “candid and blackly funny” memoir, Hillary Rodham Clinton reveals what she was feeling and thinking during one of the most controversial and shocking presidential elections in history.